 June 2020 Release of Adobe XD: Design Tokens, Stacks, Scroll Groups, and More

+For the latest updates, see the October 2020 release of Adobe XD.
 Today we’re launching the 30th release of Adobe XD — XD 30 is packed with new features across our platform, with new ways to design, prototype, and collaborate.
 We’re also adding language support for Italian and Russian in XD, in addition to the eight other languages we support.

 We are so appreciative of our community, many of whom have been with XD since the very beginning more than two and a half years ago.